 # lxc-destroy -n centos_lxc_clone

-I came across multiple issues when I was trying to run a Ubuntu container on CentOS, was able to successfully run a ubuntu with some tweaks shared in other websites.
+I came across multiple issues when I was trying to run an Ubuntu container on CentOS, was able to run Ubuntu with the help of some tweaks shared on other websites.

 # yum -y install debootstrap perl # cd /usr/sbin ; ln -sf debootstrap qemu-debootstrap